← Back to Signals

 • Execution certification — proves the machine ran correctly

-• EVIDE — proves the responsibility structure that existed when the decision closed
+• EVIDE closure layer — proves the responsibility structure that existed when the decision closed

 Execution evidence explains what executed.